oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 ## RECAP

-In this lab, we used the Data Analysis tool to first create a dimensional model (Analytic View) on the sales analysis table and then analyze movie sales across various dimensions such as age groups, marital status, movie genre etc.
+In this lab, we used the Data Analysis tool to create a dimensional model (Analytic View) on the sales analysis table and then analyze movie sales across various dimensions such as age groups, marital status and movie genre.

 We found many interesting patterns in customer purchasing behavior.

-Note that there are many more features in the analysis tool, which are not covered here.
-These details will be covered in another in-depth workshop.

 You may now **proceed to the next lab**.